Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 As next step click through the tabs of the Brick Viewer to see if everything is working correctly.
 Next you should configure the Ethernet Extension.
+In our further examples we configure the hostname to "ServerMonitoring".
 To do that click on the Master Brick tab and configure it to your needs.
 More information about how to configure a Ethernet Extension can be found
 :ref:`here <ethernet_configuration>`.